DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 You may push your findings directly onto the network, thus preventing/minimizing changes to the local filesystems.
-This only works if the compromized machine is still able to connect to your server.
+This only works if the compromized machine is still able to make outgoing connections to the destination server .

 Open a listener on your server:
 ```sh